sriyakotturu/student-score-prediction/README.md

 ## Overview
 This project demonstrates a **simple Machine Learning pipeline** that predicts student exam scores based on study hours using **Linear Regression**.

-It simulates how predictive models can be used to **automate insights** in education, HR, or productivity domains — directly reflecting Packt’s goal of combining technology and automation to improve real-world workflows.

 ## Steps Involved
 1. Create a dataset of hours studied vs. score.
 2. Train a Linear Regression model using scikit-learn.